bisqq/Vulkron/README.md

 Vulkron is also going to be written in a way were we can export it as a dll/lib file (for future use).

 ## Current Setup
 The structure works up to submitting command buffers, at the moment I am currently working on the buffers.

-Although you can set it up like so to get a red flickering screen:
+Although you can set it up to get a red flickering screen.

+### Required Libraries
+- Vulkan
+- Glfw
+- GLM

+### Code

 ```C++
 #include "VulkronCore"
 #include "Glfw/glfw3.h"